Our Core Values

 Open.
 Sharing.
 Access.
 Accountability.
 Quality.
 Respect.

 At BCcampus, we are innovators and implementers, leaders, and learners.
 Our primary focus is to support the post-secondary institutions of British Columbia as they adopt, adapt, and evolve their teaching and learning practices to create a better experience for students.
 We achieve this through a supportive approach to advanced pedagogies, a focus on impactful practice, and collaboration with partners in B.C. and around the world.
-Funded by the Ministry of Advanced Education and Skills Training, we are fiscally accountable and have implemented cost-recovery business models into our service catalogue to ensure our ability to provide value to the learners and institutions of B.C.
+Funded by the Ministry of Post-Secondary Education and Future Skills, we are fiscally accountable and have implemented cost-recovery business models into our service catalogue to ensure our ability to provide value to the learners and institutions of B.C.

 What it’s like to work at BCcampus